A TTFA coup? Tempers flare as 70 percent of membership excluded from AGM

 However, despite voiced concerns from FIFA and local stakeholders—including then presidential candidate, John-Williams—Ramnarine ignored the instructions and told candidates that they could vote even if they were not compliant.

-And, in November 2015, John-Williams was elected to replace Raymond Tim Kee as president with anywhere from one third to two thirds of the votes cast from non-compliant members.
+And, in November 2015, John-Williams was elected to replace Raymond Tim Kee as president with anywhere from one-third to two-thirds of the votes cast by non-compliant members.

 Incidentally, the TTFA’s deadline for compliance was 30 March 2017, which was two months after the time given by FIFA.